Risk Level: at risk

 Some of my pictures were published in a small book about the Karabakh horses in Germany and were highly appreciated during a visit in Azerbaijan.
 The photo of stallion Ada with the national flag reflecting in his eye even made it into a headline on the website Eurasian Diary.
 See the full article here.

-Here are some addresses where you can see Karabakh Horses and where you can support the breed, and a thank you to everybody who works with me.
+Here are some places where you can see Karabakh horses in action and where you can support the breed.
+A big thank you to everybody who works with me.